WanderBernardo/Python_Fundamentals/Documents/Repetition_Structures_FOR.md

 # FOR ELSE

-Use ELSE in the end "FOR" when need unclude a condition, case outcome not enter "FOR".
+Use ELSE in the end "FOR" when need include a condition, case outcome not enter "FOR".
 Example:

+Case below, assesses if new user is inside of the range of the variable "registered_users".
+If isn't so, show "The username "{new_user}" is available!".

 ```
 # Checking username availability using for-else